FurTrader/Overkill-Solar-BMS-Arduino-Library/README.md

-Overkill Solar BMS Monitor Library
+Overkill Solar BMS Monitor Library V0.0.8 (beta, read only)
 ==================================

 Note: there is an extended tutorial within the "documentation" folder.